 HTML5 doctype does not reference to a DTD.
 This is because, html5 is a SGML based, unlike HTML4.01 or XHTML1.

 As soon a browser finds <!doctype html> in the starting of an HTML document, it represents the document in standard mode.
-If you don't use doctype in the starting of an HTML document, browser goes to the quirky mode.
+If you don't use a doctype in the starting of an HTML document, the browser goes to the quirky mode.
 In that case, you may find that certain content is not being displayed the way you marked them up.
 So, it is a good practice to start your HTML document with a doctype.

 Even if you don't use any other new HTML5 tag or feature, since the browser goes to the standard mode, you can use the doctype of html5.

-All the modern browsers like Firefox, Internet Explorer, Chrome, Safari and Opera supports html5 doctype.
+All the modern browsers like Firefox, Internet Explorer, Chrome, Safari, and Opera supports html5 doctype.

 An example HTML5 document with HTML5 doctyype